jmtc7/autoware-course/01_development_environment/README.md

 - Why is it a relevant course
 - Logistics and Content
 - ADE Environment
-- Best Practices for Autonomous Systems Applications
+- Development Strategies for Safety-Critical Systems

 There are provided materials for both the [first part](https://gitlab.com/ApexAI/autowareclass2020/-/blob/master/lectures/01_DevelopmentEnvironment/devenv.md) and the [second part](https://gitlab.com/ApexAI/autowareclass2020/-/blob/master/lectures/01_DevelopmentEnvironment/devenv2.md) of the lesson, consisting in MarkDown files with the lesson contents.